MicrosoftDocs/memdocs/memdocs/intune/configuration/group-policy-analytics.md

     > After you add or remove your imported GPOs, it can take about 20 minutes to update the Migration Readiness reporting data.

-## Got Feedback
+## Send product feedback

-You can directly provide feedback on this tool when you select **Got feedback?**

-Examples of valuable feedback areas:
+You can provide feedback on Group Policy Analytics when you select **Got feedback**.
+Examples of feedback areas:

-* Any errors during Import or analytics of your GPO on which you need more information
+* You received errors during GPO omport or analytics that you need more information.
-* Overall, how easy was it to use Group Policy analytics to find the supported group policies in Microsoft Intune?
+* How easy is it to use Group Policy analytics to find the supported group policies in Microsoft Intune?
 * Will this tool help you move some workloads to Endpoint Manager?
 If yes, what workloads are you considering?

 To get information on the customer experience, the feedback is aggregated, and sent to Microsoft.
-Providing an email is optional and may be used to get more information.
+Entering an email is optional, and may be used to get more information.

 ## Privacy and security